 Denis Duggan, Chief Executive of Macra na Feirme.
 He has previously served as the programme manager for Enterprise Ireland’s Innovation Arena at the National Ploughing Championships, Ireland’s largest outdoor agricultural exhibition.
 Enterprise Ireland is the Irish Government’s trade and business development board supporting Irish companies as they export goods and services internationally.
 Under Denis’s stewardship of the Innovation Arena, Enterprise Ireland sought to discover new innovative agri-tech startup businesses and simultaneously acknowledge the high-end research and new product development that sustains established agri-businesses.
 Denis holds an Executive Masters in Business Administration (MBA) from NUI Galway, a B.A in Sustainable Rural Development from Limerick IT, and has completed a Sustainable Development programme in Harvard University.
 In the past, Denis was a volunteer and board member of Tipperary Regional Youth Service, amongst other voluntary organisations.

-Karen Buckley is an educationalist based in Dublin and has enjoyed working in a range of school settings from traditional, formal, second level through informal adult and community learning, to Higher Education.
+Karen Buckley is an educationalist based in Dublin and has enjoyed working in a range of settings from traditional, formal, second level through informal adult and community learning, to Higher Education.
 A proud graduate of Maynooth University, Karen holds a Bachelor of Arts Degree in English and Sociology, a Master of Arts Degree in Sociology and Post Graduate Diploma in Education.
 Karen is a doctoral candidate in MU Education Department where she is exploring Teacher Education, Identity and Professional Development practices among educators.
-Karen is Head of Research and Assessment for postprimary education in the School of Education in Hibernia College.
-Karen develops, delivers and evaluates initial teacher education Masters programmes and engages with interdisciplinary and collaborative project-based research in education.
+Karen is an academic developer in the Teaching Enhancement Unit in Dublin City University, which aims to foster excellence in practice through leadership and teaching, the provision of professional development opportunities for staff, and the scholarship of teaching and learning.
 Attainment of her Gaisce Bronze award, through community involvement endeavours, ignited Karen’s passion for youth development, education and active citizenship.
 Karen hopes to perform a key role in securing better outcomes and brighter futures for young people during her term on the Gaisce Board of Council.